pydantic/pydantic/docs/concepts/fields.md

 _different_ aliases for validation and serialization respectively, you can use the`validation_alias` and `serialization_alias` parameters, which will apply only in their respective use cases.

-Here is some example usage of the `alias` parameter:
+Here is an example of using the `alias` parameter:

 ```py
 from pydantic import BaseModel, Field